 Literary Arts staff and board are committed to continuing and advancing our equity work, and serving our whole community.
 Each of our programs have their own diversity, equity, and inclusion goals that support larger organizational goals that are detailed in our Strategic Framework.
 Over the past few years, we have made great strides towards our equity goals including implementing a $10,000 Writer of Color fellowship, ensuring a diverse lineup of authors for the Portland Book Festival, and formalizing an internal DE&I workgroup to keep us accountable for progress towards our equity goals.

-A pair of VIP tickets to Everybody Reads 2022 with Mira Jacobs on March 10, 2022 and the Oregon Book Awards Ceremony in Spring 2022.
-Included in this package is a copy of Mira Jacobs book Good Talk, a copy of the 2022 OBA winner The Great Offshore Grounds by Vanessa Veselka, and a nice bottle of wine hand delivered to you!
+A pair of VIP tickets to Everybody Reads 2022 with Mira Jacob on March 10, 2022, our annual youth poetry slam Verselandia! on April 28, and the Oregon Book Awards Ceremony in Spring 2022.
+Included in this package is a copy of Mira Jacob's book Good Talk, a copy of the 2021 OBA winner The Great Offshore Grounds by Vanessa Veselka, and a nice bottle of wine hand delivered to you!

 –Limit 1 (must be 21+)